flashbots/suave-specs/specs/rigil/kettle.md

 ### Confidential Data Store

-The Confidential Store serves as a secure and privacy-focused storage system, exposing a key-value store for safeguarding confidential compute and orderflow related data.
+The Confidential Store serves as a secure and privacy-focused storage system, exposing a key-value store for safeguarding confidential compute and order flow related data.
 Only those with appropriate permissions (peekers) can access the stored data, thus ensuring privacy and control.

 For more details see the [🔗 Confidential Data Store](./confidential-data-store.md) spec.